 Label each box and indicate the following: (a) Which room it should go in (b) Whether it is fragile (c) If it should be loaded last so it will be unloaded first.

-Cushion contents with packing material such as bubble wrap, newspaper or tissue.
+Cushion contents with packing material such as bubble wrap, newspaper or tissue, and win real money on jeux de casino.
 Save room by using towels and blankets to wrap fragile items.
 Pack books tightly on end in small boxes.

 Carry all valuables with you.

 Just before moving day…

 Try to plan out where you want your possessions in the new home – drawing a plan is useful.
 Make sure someone is at the destination to show where you would like your items to go.

 Flats: If the lift is small (or non-existent) warn us in advance – do not leave it until the removal van arrives.

 Warn us about any unexpected hazards such as poor access, small doorways, spiral staircases or trees close by.